About To Buy A House With Electrical Problems? – Here Is What You Should Know

 And with two-thirds of home buyers not having the home’s electrics checked by a professional beforehand means we might soon come to regret our purchase.

 One of the big issues is that home buyers who invest in a full survey may believe that this will include an electrical inspection – it doesn’t.
+At least not properly, however, it will highlight if the electrics should be checked.

 But with one-third of home buyers soon discovering an electrical issue, according to the charity Electrical Safety First, means they will be on the hook for an average bill of £1,700 – and some would have been facing a much more expensive full rewire.